You are here

 How do I submit my work to the Auction?

-Do you have example of previously accepted artwork?
+Do you have examples of previously accepted artwork?

 When will I find out if my piece has been accepted?